requestly/content/privacy.md

 Each time this policy is changed we will revise the "Effective Date" at the top of this page.

 #### Contact
-You can always contact us with questions or feedback about our privacy policy on email `sachinjain024 + requestly - gmail.com`.
+You can always contact us with questions or feedback about our privacy policy on email `requestly dot extension - gmail.com`.